 Add More Detergent or Soap Until Removed

 Add more laundry detergent or dish soap followed by the mild bleaching agent until the stain no longer appears.
 Hold the stain up to the light to make sure it is fully gone.
 If it is not, apply a stain remover stick, gel, or spray.
-Allow it to sit for at least 5 minutes.
+Allow it to sit for at least five minutes.

 Machine Wash and Dry

 Wash normally with detergent.
 You can also let the clothing air dry first so you can inspect for any hint of a stain.
 If you do not see a stain when it has finished drying, it is safe to wash and dry normally.

 If the stain still remains, rub detergent in again and soak in warm water for 30 minutes.
 Rinse well and again apply stain remover stick, gel, or spray and launder according to directions.
 You can do this step even if you cannot see any traces of a lingering stain, to be sure you got it all out.